BraveStarr: Episodes

+Broadcast

+Bravestarr aired in US syndication beginning in September 1987.
+In the UK and Ireland, the show was broadcast on the satellite network The Children's Channel in 1988.
+In Germany, Bravestarr was broadcast on the satellite channel Tele 5, as part of the "Bim Bam Bino" children's show.

+Reruns of the show aired on Qubo Night Owl from 2010 to 2013, and on the Retro Television Network from 2010 to 2015.

 Action figures and other merchandise

 In 1986, a year before the TV series premiered, Mattel released an action figure line based on the Filmation cartoon series.
 These figures were large for the time at nearly 8 in tall and came in a windowed box with artwork similar to that of their Masters of the Universe contemporaries.
 Each figure had a unique action feature and was packaged with one or more Kerium nuggets.

-Marshal BraveStarr and Tex Hex were also packaged with a Laser Fire Backpack which shot infrared beams and had "space-age" sound effects.
+Marshal BraveStarr and Tex Hex were packaged with a Laser Fire Backpack, which shot infrared beams and had "space-age" sound effects.
 Such backpacks were individually available—blue for heroes and black for villains.
 Other figures available were Handlebar, Sand Storm, Thirty/Thirty, Skuzz, Fuzz, Col. Borobot and Thunder Stick.
 The Neutra-Laser weapon, which worked with the infrared technology, and Fort Kerium playset also made their way to toy shelves.
 A second series of figures was designed but never produced.
 This included Dingo Dan, Judge J. B., Long Arm John, Rampage, and the Starr Hawk vehicle.

 Lou Scheimer stated that Mattel hindered Bravestarrs success by releasing the toys before the pilot movie or TV series were released, leading viewers to think the show was based on the toy line.

-Various other forms of BraveStarr merchandise made their way to the market including a Colorforms adventure set, View-Master reels, Ladybird storybook, pillow case, sticker album, and water gun, among others.
-A comic book series, BraveStarr in 3-D, also began under Blackthorne Publishing in January 1987.
+Other forms of BraveStarr merchandise made their way to the market, including a Colorforms adventure set, View-Master reels, Ladybird storybook, pillow case, sticker album, and water gun, among others.
+A comic book series, BraveStarr in 3-D, began under Blackthorne Publishing in January 1987.

-Recently, Ramen Toys, that specialise in producing third party toy products of 80s toy lines and icons.
-Started producing a third party spin-off of Bravestarr, called The Marshal.
-Already a 6” figure of the titled character has been released, that features multiple joints of articulation and swap-out limbs and accessories.
+Recently, Ramen Toys, that specialise in producing third party toy products of 80s toy lines and icons, started producing a third party spin-off of Bravestarr, called The Marshal.
+A 6” figure of the titled character has been released, featuring multiple joints of articulation and swap-out limbs and accessories.
 The line has now seen the announced release of Thirty-Thirty, named Techno Horse.

 Video game

-A BraveStarr video game was released for Commodore 64, Amstrad CPC and ZX Spectrum in 1987.
+In 1987, a BraveStarr video game was released for Commodore 64, Amstrad CPC and ZX Spectrum.
 It is a side-scrolling shooter game.